Arvind Pillai

 Oct 08, 2024 :microphone: Presented “Investigating Generalizability of Speech-Based Suicidal Ideation Detection Using Mobile Phones” @ Ubicomp 2024

-Jun 01, 2024 :bell: I will be interning at Nokia Bell Labs in Cambridge, UK for Summer 2024.
+Jun 01, 2024 :bell: I will be interning at Nokia Bell Labs in Cambridge, UK for Summer 2024

-May 14, 2024 :microphone: Presented our work MoodCapture at CHI 2024 in Honolulu.
+May 14, 2024 :microphone: Presented our work MoodCapture at CHI 2024 in Honolulu

 Selected Publications

-1. CHI
+1. ICLR

 MoodCapture: Depression Detection Using In-the-Wild Smartphone Images